 Accounting systems are introduced, with emphasis on the accounting cycle through the preparation of statements.
 Students work with general ledger software and spreadsheet applications.
 Lecture and laboratory.
 4 contact hours.

-Prerequisite: Completion of at least 60 college credits, ACCT 201 and CIS 251.
+Prerequisite: Completion of at least 60 college credits, ACCT 201 and CIS 251 or CIS 252.

 Offered: Fall, Spring.